Welcome to this subject guide for Interpreting, and Translation.

 Use Library Search to find articles, books, reports, DVDs, CDs and more.
 Highly recommended for 1st year students.

-Translation and Interpreting book are on the second floor (starting at 418.02).
+Translation and Interpreting book are on the third floor (starting at 418.02).

 Use Cite them right for Harvard referencing.
 Here is a link to a 'sample text and reference list using the Harvard style'.

 Use the databases to also find articles.
 Highly recommended for 2nd, 3rd, postgraduate students, and researchers.